This file contains a number of ideas and suggestions and references

 /usr/share/doc/beep/README.md

-General description of beep
+General description of beep.

 /usr/share/doc/beep/PERMISSIONS.md